tythonco/tython-website/_drafts/from-cs-degree-to-software-engineering.md

 achieving a degree in computer science doesn't prepare a person for creating software to solve business problems.
 It is understandable why a CS degree path was likely chosen: until fairly recently, most universities rarely offered a degree in Software Engineering.
-This may be the case partly because universities are homes to academia, and in some contexts, "academic" is a synonym for "theoretical."
+This may be the case partly because universities are homes to academia, and there's a reason that in some contexts "academic" is a synonym for "theoretical."

 I actually considered returning to school to get my degree in computer science, but after my mentoring experience, rejected the idea.
 It became apparent that such a degree wouldn't have